gitter-badger/tinysystemd/README.md

 ###Why?

 Because I fed up with all of these wonders provided by the `systemd` project.
-I only want to use service manager from it.
+The aim of this repo is to provide things *you only need* from origin systemd.
+Also it aims to avoid stupid things [like this one]().

 There are some additional services provided by `tinysystemd`: